IntelligentSystemsLab/SolarCityEV/README.md

 # SolarCityEV

-> **Code and data for "Dramatic carbon reduction from rooftop photovoltaic sharing of electric vehicles by 2050"**
+> **Code and data for "Coupling rooftop photovoltaics with electric vehicle charging accelerates decarbonisation"**

 ## Overview